isabella232/edt/releng/org.eclipse.epp.package.edt.feature/README.txt

 2. Right-click the epp.product file > Export > Plug-in Development > Eclipse Product.

-3. Make sure 'Synchronize before exporting' and 'Generate metadata directory' are both checked, specify the destination Directory, then click Finish.
+3. Make sure 'Synchronize before exporting' and 'Generate metadata directory' are both checked, specify the destination Directory, then click Finish (if the destination directory exists from, a previous export, delete it before running another export).

    Note: delete any 'juno' update sites in your eclipse workspace before exporting, otherwise for
          some reason they get included.
 Verify the update sites in the exported package.